jamescfli/GitRepository/README.md

     * use PreferenceActivity, ref: [Android Settings](http://developer.android.com/guide/topics/ui/settings.html#ReadingPrefs)
     * ListPreference, CheckBoxPreference, Customized Preference, SeekBarPreference
     * PreferenceCategory and PreferenceScreen to combine multiple Preferences are in preferences2.xml
+    * OnSharedPreferenceChangeListener (onSharedPreferenceChanged() method) interface and its registration in SettingsFragment